libp2p/specs/pubsub/gossipsub-wip.md

 ## gossipsub: The gossiping mesh router

-gossipsub addresses the key shortcomings of floodsub by imposing an upper bound on the outbound degree of each peer and globally controling the amplification factor.
+gossipsub addresses the key shortcomings of floodsub by imposing an upper bound on the outbound degree of each peer and globally controlling the amplification factor.

 In order to do so, gossipsub peers form an overlay mesh, in which each peer